 Feb 26, 2021 · 3 min read

-The two finger rule is an SPF application method that involves squeezing sunscreen along the length of two (2) fingers and applying it all over one section of your body (for example, your face/neck).
+The two finger rule is an SPF application method that involves squeezing sunscreen along the length of two (2) fingers and applying it all over one section of your body, like your face/neck.
 Simply squirt enough to cover the expanse from the crease of your palm to the tip of your index and middle fingers, slather yourself down, and repeat!

 Overexposure to the sun’s harmful rays can damage your skin.
 It can potentially cause certain types of skin cancer, and it’s also to blame for many signs of aging.
 So it’s important to not only wear sunscreen, but to apply it correctly.
 Most people only apply 25%-50% of the recommended amount of sunscreen — and under application leaves your skin vulnerable to UV damage.

-We’ve written about how much sunscreen to apply on the blog before: for the face, a dollop the size of a large pea, and for the body, about enough to fill a shot glass.
-And yet, even with these visual guidelines, I still struggle with visualizing the correct amount of SPF to layer on my entire body.
+We’ve written about how much sunscreen to apply on the blog before: for the face, a dollop the size of a large pea, and for the body, about enough to fill a shot glass (or two tablespoons).
+And yet, even with these guidelines, I still struggle with visualizing the correct amount of SPF to layer on my entire body.